The Swan Princess: Escape from Castle Mountain: Plot

 Meanwhile, Princess Odette reaches Derek in time to save him from drowning in a pit of quicksand.
 Racing back to the castle, Odette and Derek see Clavius escaping in his hot-air balloon, from which Speed, Puffin, and Jean-Bob are secretly clinging to in the hopes of being able to regain the orb.
 Derek and Odette follow the balloon to Clavius' volcano lair.
 Knuckles tries to stop them, and after a fight, Knuckles falls into the lava pool beneath the volcano.

 Clavius celebrates his regaining the Forbidden Arts again, but Derek arrives and the animals free Uberta from her prison.
 During the fight, Jean-Bob jumps on Clavius' head to stop him from delivering a killing blow to Derek.
 Unfortunately, Jean-Bob is killed when he is thrown off.
 Derek gets his hands on the orb, and the group rushes to escape in Clavius' balloon.
-Clavius tries to stop them, and during the struggle, the orb is dropped.
-The orb shatters, causing an eruption.
-Clavius dies in the resulting explosion, while everyone escapes.
+Clavius tries to stop them, and during the struggle, the orb is dropped and shatters; Clavius dies in the resulting eruption, while everyone escapes.

 Later, everyone is at Swan Lake, waiting for the moon to rise on Odette, who is waiting on the surface with Jean-Bob on her wing.
 When the moonlight touches Odette, she is transformed back to her human form and Jean-Bob is revived.
 The gang celebrates their victory and Uberta's birthday.
 The following day, her valet, Lord Rogers, tells Derek that a royal guest from Lincolnshire had arrived at the castle, but Derek asks Rogers to take care of it, as he wishes to spend the day with Odette.
 The two share a kiss, enjoying their time together alone at last.